Prospecting by using contact data from FSBOs or expired listings can be a time-consuming endeavor.

 Vulcan 7 Dialer – How to Use It

-Let’s say you have an excel list with different contact information from the potential for sale by owner sellers.
-The information you have included are their names, addresses, and phone numbers.
+Let’s say you have an Excel list with different contact information from the potential for sale by owner-sellers.

-You want to do active prospecting (my article) and call them one by one.
+You have included their names, addresses, and phone numbers and want to do active prospecting and call them one by one.

 You will likely enter the phone number of the first contact and call them.

-Since only a minority will be available spontaneously at your calling, you will have to skip to the next contact when you get no reply.
+Since only a minority will be available spontaneously at your calling, you must skip to the next contact when you get no reply.

-When the first one doesn’t reply, you will have to enter a note in the same row of the contact you called at a certain date, and no one responded.
+When the first one doesn’t reply, you will have to enter a note in the same row of the contact you called on a specific date, and no one responded.

 This might take up to 30 seconds of your time per row.